DominikBuchner/BOLDigger/README.md

 * Implement the identification engine API for quick analyses
 * Add documentation for command line usage
 * Add a failsafe for long sequence names which crash the identification engine
-* fix a bug where the fasta file is moved during identification.
-Cause by different ways to create file paths.